tourn/subcl/README.md

 Requirements
 ------------
-- Ruby 1.8+
+- Ruby 2.0.0+
 - mpd
-- mpc

 Setup
 -----
+You can install subcl easily using gemcutter: gem install subcl

-.subcl file in your home directory (~/.subcl) contains:
+Create a .subcl file in your home directory (~/.subcl):

 	server <url of your subsonic server>
 	username <username for subsonic>